Skip to content

 • Novelty: ⭐⭐⭐⭐ Implicit prompt testing and bias evaluation are major contributions, though the technical innovation of the benchmark itself is relatively incremental.

-• Writing Quality: ⭐⭐⭐⭐⭐ Clear structure, substantial data, and deep analysis.
+• Writing Quality: ⭐⭐⭐⭐⭐ Clear structure, robust data, and in-depth analysis.